leifssm/notetaker/README.md

 ![ER Diagram](er-diagram.png)
 *This is an ER diagram of the classes used while a user is logged in*

+## Features

+- Multiple users
+- Creation of new users
+- Password protected notes
+- Creation and deletion of notes
+- Renaming and editing of notes

 ## Run Locally

 Clone the project